 Lung cancer medical treatment typically includes surgery, chemotherapy, radiation therapy, and targeted therapy.
 The choice of treatment depends on cancer type, stage, and overall patient health.
 In many cases, a multimodal approach is used to maximize effectiveness, especially for advanced lung cancer.

-Surgery is the primary treatment modality for early-stage NSCLC, particularly stages I and II.
+Surgery is the primary treatment modality for early-stage NSCLC, particularly Stages I and II.
 It involves the physical removal of the tumor and nearby affected tissue, and can result in high cure rates when the cancer is localized.
 Surgery may be less effective in later stages due to cancer spread but can still be used for tumor debulking or symptom relief.

 Chemotherapy is a systemic therapy used across all lung cancer stages but is especially common in advanced stages (III and IV).
 It works by targeting rapidly dividing cancer cells throughout the body.
 Standard regimens typically consist of multiple cycles and may be combined with other treatments like radiation or immunotherapy.
 While chemotherapy can be effective, it often comes with significant side effects such as fatigue, nausea, and immune suppression.